MacBook Air for Video Editing: Is It Good For Editing?

 by Mike Dang, on Nov 4, 2019 9:05:29 AM

 When looking for a Mac laptop with the goal of video editing, there are a few items that should be looked into when trying to fit a workflow.
-These are the key variables to look into when shopping for a laptop.

 - hard drive size